 LONG Abstract:

 Accurate measurement of skeletal kinematics in vivo is essential for understanding normal joint function, the influence of pathology, disease progression, and the effects of treatments.
 Measurement systems that use skin surface markers to infer skeletal motion have provided important insight into normal and pathological kinematics, however, accurate arthrokinematics cannot be attained using these systems, especially during dynamic activities.
-In the past two decades, biplanar videoradiography (BVR) systems have enabled many researchers to directly study the skeletal kinematics of the joints during activities of daily living.
+In the past two decades biplanar videoradiography (BVR) systems have enabled many researchers to directly study the skeletal kinematics of the joints during activities of daily living.
 To implement BVR systems for the distal upper extremity, videoradiographs of the distal radius and the hand are acquired from two calibrated X-ray sources while a subject performs a designated task.
-Three-dimensional (3D) rigid-body positions are computed from the videoradiographs via a best-fit registration of 3D models to each BVR view.
+Three-dimensional (3D) rigid-body positions are computed from the videoradiographs via a best-fit registrations of 3D model projections onto each BVR view.
 The 3D models are density-based image volumes of the specific bone derived from independently acquired computed-tomography data.
 Utilizing graphics processor units and high-performance computing systems, this model-based tracking approach is shown to be fast and accurate in evaluating the wrist and distal radioulnar joint biomechanics.
 In this study, we first summarized the previous studies that have established the submillimeter and subdegree agreement of BVR with an in vitro optical motion capture system in evaluating the wrist and distal radioulnar joint kinematics.
 Furthermore, we used BVR to compute the center of rotation behavior of the wrist joint, to evaluate the articulation pattern of the components of the implant upon one another, and to assess the dynamic change of ulnar variance during pronosupination of the forearm.
-In the future, carpal bones may be captured in greater detail with the addition of flat panel X-ray detectors, more sources (i.e., multiplanar videoradiography), or innovative computer vision algorithms.
+In the future, carpal bones may be captured in greater detail with the addition of flat panel X-ray detectors, more X-ray sources (i.e., multiplanar videoradiography), or advanced computer vision algorithms.

 Introduction:

 Accurate measurement of skeletal kinematics in vivo is essential for understanding healthy and replaced joint function, the influence of pathology, disease progression, and the effects of treatments.
 Quantifying skeletal kinematics noninvasively at the joint surface (arthrokinematics) is crucial to understand joint pathologies and diseases, such as osteoarthritis, but it is technically challenging.
-Previously, techniques that use skin surface markers to infer skeletal motion have provided important insight into healthy and pathological kinematics; however, accurate arthrokinematics cannot be attained using these techniques, especially during dynamic activities such as activities of daily living.
+Previously, techniques that use skin surface markers to infer skeletal motion have provided important insight into healthy and pathological kinematics.
+However, accurate arthrokinematics cannot be attained using these techniques, especially during dynamic activities such as activities of daily living.
 These optical systems are inherently limited in accuracy because of the skin movement relative to the underlying bones, the main source of error in human movement analysis1,2.

-The current state-of-the-art methods for quantifying three-dimensional (3D) skeletal kinematics are image-based tracking, namely, biplane videoradiography (BVR)3, serial computed-tomography (CT) volumes4, and magnetic resonance imaging (MRI)5.
+The current state-of-the-art methods for quantifying three-dimensional (3D) skeletal kinematics are image-based tracking, namely, biplane videoradiography (BVR)3 and serial computed-tomography (CT) volumes4 and magnetic resonance imaging (MRI)5.
 Although regular 3D CT and MRI-based technologies are highly accurate and accessible in many hospitals across the world, they are incapable of measuring the dynamic motion of the joints.
 Imaging techniques such as 4D CT scanning6 and dynamic MRI7 have been developed in recent years to resolve this shortcoming; however, these methods either expose patients to a high radiation dosage or suffer from low temporal resolution.